Ternary cubic forms having bounded invariants, and the existence of a positive proportion of elliptic curves having rank 0: Introduction

 Any elliptic curve $E$ over $\Q$ is isomorphic to a unique curve of the form $E_{A,B}:y^2=x^3+Ax+B$, where $A,B \in \Z$ and for all primes $p$:\, $p^6 \nmid B$ whenever $p^4 \mid A$.
 The (naive) {\it height} $H(E_{A,B})$ of the elliptic curve $E=E_{A,B}$ is then defined by

-In a previous paper~\cite{BS}, we showed that the average rank of all elliptic curves, when ordered by their heights, is finite.
-This was accomplished by proving that the average size of the 2-Selmer group of elliptic curves, when ordered by height, is exactly 3.
-It then followed from the latter result that the average rank of all elliptic curves is bounded above by 1.5.
+In a previous paper~\cite{BS}, we showed that the average rank of all elliptic curves, when ordered by height, is finite.
+This was accomplished by proving that the average size of the 2-Selmer group of elliptic curves, when ordered by height, is exactly 3; it then followed from the latter result that (the limsup of) the average rank of all elliptic curves is bounded above by 1.5.

 In this article, we prove an analogous result for the average size of the 3-Selmer group: